Manila, the Philippines

 By then, we had walked enough and the host announced that dinner was ready to be served – at Suzhou Dimsum on Gandara Street.
 Dinner consisted of tofu with century egg, steamed shrimp, braised beef, pork adobo, service tea galore, and of course, steamed dumplings that came in a two-tiered container.

-Since it was our friend’s special day, we regaled him with a rowdy rendition of the birthday song in mispronounced Mandarin Chinese.
+Since it was our colleague’s special day, we regaled him with a rowdy rendition of the birthday song in mispronounced Mandarin Chinese.
 Good thing we didn’t save our bells and whistles because the owner gave us a big fat discount.
 Thirty percent!
 Apparently, the birthday boy was not the only one who enjoyed our performance.
 Xie xie.

-We capped the night at my friend’s favorite hang-out, Rosso Cafe, on the same street.
+We capped the night at his favorite hang-out, Rosso Cafe, on the same street.
 But after all the “bottomless” (Philippine English for free refill) service tea we had, we chucked the caffeine and opted for their two-fruit mash-up shakes.
 I had the strawberry-mango combo which was tangy and sweet – the perfect equalizer to all the flavors I had tasted on this culinary tour.